-The Affordable Housing Units constructed and provided pursuant to paragraph 10 shall comprise of a combination of Affordable Rent Units (being 60 % of those Affordable Housing Units) and Shared Ownership Units (being 40% of those Affordable Housing Units) and/or with the Council’s prior approval (such approval being at the Council's absolute discretion to be confirmed by the Council in writing to the Owners’ Agent) Intermediate Housing Units.
-5% of the Affordable Housing Units constructed and provided pursuant to paragraph 10 above shall accommodate Habinteg fixtures and fittings (e.g. loadings for hoists) and with such fixtures and fittings as are in accordance with the relevant reserved matters approval/s and in accordance with design standards of the "Habinteg Wheelchair Housing Design Guide" standard.
+The Affordable Housing Units constructed and provided pursuant to paragraph 12 shall comprise of a combination of Affordable Rent Units (being 30% of those Affordable Housing Units) and Shared Ownership Units (being 70% of those Affordable Housing Units) and/or with the Council’s prior approval (such approval being at the Council's absolute discretion to be confirmed by the Council in writing to the Owners’ Agent) Intermediate Housing Units.
+5% of the Affordable Housing Units constructed and provided pursuant to paragraph 12 above shall accommodate Habinteg fixtures and fittings (e.g. loadings for hoists) and with such fixtures and fittings as are in accordance with the relevant reserved matters approval/s and in accordance with design standards of the "Habinteg Wheelchair Housing Design Guide" standard.

-The Owners covenant with the Council to construct all of the Affordable Housing Units within each of the Viability Review Phase Two, Viability Review Phase Three, Viability Review Phase Four, Viability Review Phase Five, Viability Review Phase Six, Viability Review Phase Seven, Viability Phase Review Eight, Viability Review Phase Nine and Viability Review Phase Ten (for the avoidance of doubt including the Affordable Housing Units constructed and provided pursuant to paragraph 8 and paragraph 10 above) apart from flats to Lifetime Home Standards.
+The Owners covenant with the Council to construct all of the Affordable Housing Units within each of the Viability Phase Two, Viability Phase Three, Viability Phase Four, Viability Review Phase Five, Viability Review Phase Six, Viability Review Phase Seven, Viability Phase Review Eight, Viability Review Phase Nine and Viability Review Phase Ten (for the avoidance of doubt including the Affordable Housing Units constructed and provided pursuant to paragraph 10 and paragraph 12 above) apart from flats to Lifetime Home Standards.

-The Owners covenant with the Council not to Occupy more than 75% of the Dwellings within each of Viability Review Phase Two, Viability Review Phase Three, Viability Review Phase Four, Viability Review Phase Five, Viability Review Phase Six, Viability Review Phase Seven, Viability Review Phase Eight, Viability Review Phase Nine and Viability Review Phase Ten unless and until:-
+The Owners covenant with the Council not to Occupy more than 75% of the Dwellings within each of Viability Phase Two, Viability Phase Three, Viability Phase Four, Viability Review Phase Five, Viability Review Phase Six, Viability Review Phase Seven, Viability Review Phase Eight, Viability Review Phase Nine and Viability Review Phase Ten unless and until:-

-all of the Affordable Housing Units to be provided within the relevant Viability Review Phase (for the avoidance of doubt being the minimum provision of 10% of the Dwellings within the relevant Viability Review Phase to be constructed and provided pursuant to paragraph 8 above and the Approved Additional Affordable Housing Provision (if any) for the same Viability Review Phase to be constructed and provided pursuant to paragraph 10 above) have been completely constructed and provided within the relevant Viability Review Phase in accordance with all of the requirements of paragraph 8 to paragraph 13 inclusive and have been made ready for occupation and either:-
+all of the Affordable Housing Units to be provided within the relevant Viability Review Phase (for the avoidance of doubt being the minimum provision of 10% of the Dwellings within the relevant Viability Review Phase to be constructed and provided pursuant to paragraph 10 above and the Approved Additional Affordable Housing Provision (if any) for the same Viability Review Phase to be constructed and provided pursuant to paragraph 12 above) or to be provided within the relevant Viability Phase have been completely constructed and provided within the relevant Viability Review Phase or Viability Phase in accordance with all of the requirements of paragraph 13 to paragraph 15 inclusive and have been made ready for occupation

+and either:-

-the Unencumbered freehold interest in all of the Affordable Housing Land within the relevant Viability Review Phase on which all of the Affordable Housing Unit/s which are houses are located (if any) has been transferred to a Registered Provider; and
+the Unencumbered freehold interest in all of the Affordable Housing Land within the relevant Viability Review Phase or Viability Phase on which all of the Affordable Housing Unit/s which are houses are located (if any) has been transferred to a Registered Provider; and

-the Unencumbered freehold interest in all of the Affordable Housing Land within the relevant Viability Review Phase on which a building/s is located which comprises wholly of Affordable Housing Units that are flats has been transferred to a Registered Provider; and
+the Unencumbered freehold interest in all of the Affordable Housing Land within the relevant Viability Review Phase or Viability Phase on which a building/s is located which comprises wholly of Affordable Housing Units that are flats has been transferred to a Registered Provider; and

-a Long Leasehold of each and every flat that is an Affordable Housing Unit to be provided within the relevant Viability Review Phase and is located within a building that does not comprise wholly of Affordable Housing Units has been granted to a Registered Provider;
+a Long Leasehold of each and every flat that is an Affordable Housing Unit to be provided within the relevant Viability Review Phase or Viability Phase and is located within a building that does not comprise wholly of Affordable Housing Units has been granted to a Registered Provider;

 OR